-Workers’ compensation benefits are dollars paid to workers who file claims after being injured while at work.
-If your injury was serious, you incurred large medical bills and missed more than a few days of work and are having trouble getting your claim approved, you may want to consider seeking advice from workers’ compensation attorneys in Nassau County from Polsky, Shouldice & Rosen, P.C.
+Our workers’ compensation attorneys Nassau County relies on know that workers’ compensation benefits are dollars paid to workers who file claims after being injured while at work.
+If your injury was serious, you incurred large medical bills, you missed more than a few days of work, and are having trouble getting your claim approved, you may want to consider seeking advice from workers’ compensation attorneys in Nassau County from Polsky, Shouldice & Rosen, P.C.
 In addition, if your injury resulted in some sort of permanent damage and you are unable to resume working at the same job, an attorney can help you maximize the benefits entitled to you through workers’ compensation insurance.

 The workers’ compensation insurance providers work for the best interest of their client (your employer) and will attempt to settle with you for the minimum benefit possible.
 The insurance companies count on the majority of the claimants accepting these settlements because they feel there is nothing more they can do or it is too much trouble to appeal the claim.

 If you are unhappy with the way your workers’ compensation claim was handled, contact an attorney knowledgeable about the workers’ compensation appeal process.
 A reputable law firm will offer an initial consultation at no charge.
 They can evaluate your claim and determine whether or not they can be of assistance.
 When considering if you should proceed with an appeal, examine the following questions and apply them to your situation.

 Is it expensive to hire workers’ compensation attorneys in Nassau County?

 Most attorneys are paid on a contingency basis, meaning they do not get paid unless they win your case.
 This can be negotiating a satisfactory settlement or obtaining your benefits through a hearing.
 The fee will be a percentage of the settlement value.
 Be sure to understand the fees your workers’ compensation attorneys in Nassau County will charge at the initial consultation.